 Prior to or no later than school registration, the parent or legal guardian of each student in grades 1-12 shall be provided written notice from the school or district informing the parents or legal guardians of Compulsory Education attendance laws, discipline or consequences progress; and opportunities to appeal a notice of truancy or disciplinary measures.
 This notice shall be provided with registration materials or as part of the registration process and shall also be provided at appropriate locations on the District website and school websites.
+However, this notice shall not be provided for the 2021-2022 school year registration.

 Utah Admin.
-Rules R277-607-4(2)(a), (b) (October 8, 2019)
+Rules R277-607-4(2)(a), (b) (August 25, 2021)